oktayaa/oktayaa.github.io/_posts/2020-03-25-upgrade-portainer.md

 We have to make note of the original docker command we've used while initially setting up the container `portainer` lives in.
 Currently the default way to do that based on the official documentation is:

 {: .box-note}
->docker run -d -p 9000:9000 -p 8000:8000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer
+<code>docker run -d -p 9000:9000 -p 8000:8000 --name portainer --restart always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer</code>